pioneers/PiElectrical/README.md

   5. **NOTE**: Commiting is like saving your file, but for all of PiE as well as your personal computer.
 And just like saving, Commit Early & Commit Often!
 6. Repeat Steps 4 and 5 until you are finished with your EAGLE work.
-7. Once you have made your last commit, push your files to the Smartsensors github repo: git push origin YOUR\_BRANCH
-    * If you get a merge conflict, contact the PMs for help.
+7. Once you have made your last commit, push your files to the Smartsensors github repo: git push origin YOUR\_BRANCH 7..
+If you get a merge conflict, contact the PMs for help.
 8. If **completely** done, submit a Pull Request

 ### Generating Docu Packets

+**ONLY WORKS IN EAGLE VERSION 7.6, 7.7**

 Make sure that `eagle xvfb pdftk` are all installed.